pactus-project/docs/content/protocol/transaction/sortition.md

 ## Payload Structure

-The sortition transaction has a payload consists the following fields:
+The sortition transaction has a payload that consists of the following fields:

 | Field           | Size     |
 | --------------- | -------- |